Aaryannn30/CryptoCatalyst/README.md

    - Call-to-action buttons for easy navigation

 2. **About Us** 📖
-   - Brief about the team
    - Mission statement
    - Vision and goals of CryptoCatalyst

 3. **Contact Us** 📞
    - Contact form to send inquiries
-   - Links to social media handles for further communication

 ## Installation 📥